utkarshahu/cinthias/README.md

 # cinthias
-It is an awader website.
+It is an awaded website.
 This is My first Project using HTML CSS JavaScript